simshadows/sims-dotfiles/dotfiles/general-linux/cheatsheet.md

 - `git submodule update --init --recursive --remote`
     - Run this if you forgot to clone with `--recurse-submodules` and need it.
+- `git stash` and `git stash pop`
+    - Save/load the current changes to a stash.

 ## Kubernetes + Helm